 Have you ever had your doctor tell you to go bird watching?
-It happened to me today.
-This surgeon is internationally known in his field of specialty.
+It happened to me by a surgeon internationally known in his field of specialty.
 He was also the fourth surgeon to examine my medical records with a view to operating to relieve chronic back and leg pain.

 The examination in his office was thorough both as he poked me here and pushed me there, and as he asked many questions in a very logical order.
 I felt that I was in the presence of an unusually competent practitioner.